This is everything you need to know about the JLS concert at Sheffield Arena

-JLS Sheffield 2021: How to get tickets, Utilita Arena seating plan and who is support act Cassa Jackson
+JLS Sheffield 2021: Tickets, Utilita Arena parking, seating plan and who is support act Cassa Jackson

 JLS are making a comeback with their new album – but are first heading to the Utilita Arena in Sheffield as part of their Beat Again tour.